mvolkmann/MyUnixEnv/notes/VueNotes.md

 a Firefox addon, or an Electron app.
 See <https://github.com/vuejs/vue-devtools>.

+It is recommended to enable "Allow access to file URLs" so the tool can display application source code.

-It displays information about Vue apps that were not built for production, i.e. not minimized.
+This displays information about Vue apps that were not built for production, i.e. not minimized.

-To use in Chrome, browsing a Vue app, click the Vue icon near the upper-right of the window, and open the devtools.
+To use in Chrome, browse a Vue app, click the Vue icon near the upper-right of the window, and open the devtools.
 If the devtools are open before the Vue icon is clicked,